sailthru/json-logic-java/README.md

 This will publish a copy of the library to maven local that will be accessible within other libraries/services.

-Inside your other project update the version of the dependency to `SANDBOX` to access the library.
+Inside your other project update the version of the dependency to `vSANDBOX` to access the library.

 For example:
 ```
 implementation("com.sailthru:jvm-commons:v1.0.0")
 // Becomes
-implementation("com.sailthru:jvm-commons:SANDBOX")
+implementation("com.sailthru:jvm-commons:vSANDBOX")
 ```

 ## Contents: